He was a one-term wonder, reviled and scorned, granted an ignominious early retirement by American voters in 1980.

 Before the Panamanian elections of 1989, Mr. Carter spent several hours with strongman Gen. Manuel Noriega in a fruitless effort to persuade him to agree publicly to abide by the results.

 Mr. Carter has poll-watched during elections in Haiti, the Dominican Republic and Zambia.
-On an African trip last year, he talked with warring factions in the Ivory Coast, Liberia, Nigeria and Ethiopia.

-Looking homeward, Mr. Carter launched the Atlanta Project in September, an effort to persuade the city's political, business and religious leaders to do more to help the poor.
+Mr. Carter launched the Atlanta Project in September, an effort to persuade the city's political, business and religious leaders to do more to help the poor.

 Mr. Carter never seems to slow down, even when relaxing.
 Ms. McCutchen said she has been fly-fishing with the Carters in Colorado, and the pace is unrelenting.